-Ron Revere is a 30-year veteran astronomy and physics teacher who has taught for five years at the Litchfield Education Center.
-He is also a part-time teaching associate at Coastal Carolina University where he currently works diligently to bring the wonders of astronomy (101) to non-science majors.
-Join Revere in his quest to raise astronomical understanding in the Lowcountry.
+Ron Revere is a 37-year veteran teacher of astronomy and physics who has taught for six years with OLLI-Litchfield.
+He is also a teaching associate at CCU where he currently works diligently to bring the wonders of Astronomy 101 to non-science majors.
+Join Revere in his quest to erase scientific misunderstandings in the Lowcountry.

 *Gail Reynolds is a retired teacher from Rochester, N.Y.
 She has been researching her family history for more than 25 years.
 She co-founded the Grand Strand Genealogy Club and is a past president and treasurer of that organization.
 She has been teaching genealogy courses for lifelong learning since 2000.
 She also consults with individuals on their family history research and speaks on the topic of family history at local service organizations.

 Gillian Richards-Greaves is assistant professor of anthropology and assistant director of the Charles Joyner Institute for Gullah and African Diaspora Studies at CCU.
 She conducted research on the African Guyanese pre-wedding ritual kweh-kweh and is currently researching the culture and identity of the Gullah-Geechee of South Carolina.